Rose Park: Past, Present & Future

 Heritage Rose Walk Fund Raiser

 The Rose Park Historic District has worked tirelessly over the past years to restore Rose Park to its original beauty.
-The main feature of the park, the Craftsman Gazebo, was restored in 2009.
+The main feature of the park, the Craftsman Gazebo, was installed in 2009.
 A tile mosaic in the center of the gazebo features the Rose Park Stickley Rose Emblem and a Heritage Rose Garden surrounds the gazebo.

 As city funds have dried up to complete the project at this point, so the Rose Park Neighborhood Association has turned to a fund raiser to finish the Park.
 All community members can be part of this restoration effort by purchasing a commemorative brick on the parks walk ways to raise funds.

 Please show your support by purchasing a brick ($75) to acknowledge a special event or loved one.
 Each 4×8 inch clay brick will be etched with enduring black ink and will carry your name or message.
+NOTE: This occurs no more than once a year – please email email@example.com for purchase details.

 The proceeds from this fund raiser will be used to finish off the landscaping in the park, additional benches, trash receptacles and a doggie bag dispenser.
-This is a Rose Park Neighborhood Assoc.
-Fund Raiser.
+This is a Rose Park Neighborhood Association Fund Raiser.
 No city funds are being used for this project.

 The Rose Park Historic District gains its name from the small circular park on Orizaba Avenue at the intersection of 8th St. The park was donated to the city in 1910 by the Alamitos Land Company.